benfuller-insidepartners/osa-knowledgebase-chat-integration/README.md

 There are two ways documents get ingested:

-**Manual (bulk load):** Click "Execute Workflow" in n8n.
-This scans the entire Google Drive shared folder, processes every supported document, and loads/refreshes them all in Zilliz.
-Use this for the initial load or when you want to refresh everything.
+**Scheduled (weekly):** The workflow runs automatically every Monday at 2:00 PM.
+It scans the entire Google Drive shared folder, processes every supported document, and loads/refreshes them all in Zilliz.
+This catches any new files, updates, or changes made during the week.
+The workflow must be toggled to "Active" in n8n for the schedule to run.

-**Automatic (new/updated files):** Two trigger nodes poll Google Drive every minute for new or modified files.
-When detected, they automatically process just that file.
-These triggers must be activated by toggling the workflow to "Active" in n8n.

-Note: The automatic triggers use `$env.GDRIVE_FOLDER_ID` which needs to be set in n8n Cloud's environment variables, or you can replace it with the folder ID directly in the trigger node settings.
+**Manual (on-demand):** Click "Execute Workflow" in n8n at any time.
+This performs the same full scan and is useful when you've just added documents and don't want to wait until Monday.

 ### Supported File Types